daviddalpiaz/bsl/03-computing.md

 - Computers
 - **Humans**

 Computers will complain, very loudly, when you write "bad" code, that is code does not run.
 We need to write code that is syntactically correct for the computer to be able to "read" our code.
 Computers **only** care about syntax.
-If we relate this to natuarl langauge, we would say that computers really only care about grammar and punctuation.
+If we relate this to natural language, we would say that computers really only care about grammar and punctuation.
 They don't worry about style like phrasing, tone, etc.

 While computers will complain about bad code, does anyone really care about wasting their time?
 (OK, sure, computer scientists might.)
 If we give them bad code, they try to run it, fail, then complain.
 However, they're soulless machines, they can handle it.